Microsoft/CloudAppSecurityDocs.pt-br/CloudAppSecurityDocs/security-config-aws.md

 ---
-title: Obter recomendações de configuração de segurança para AWS-Cloud App Security | Microsoft Docs
+title: Get security configuration recommendations for AWS - Cloud App Security | Microsoft Docs
-description: Este artigo fornece informações sobre como obter recomendações de configuração de segurança no Cloud App Security integrando com Amazon Web Services.
+description: This article provides information about how to Get security configuration recommendations in Cloud App Security by integrating with Amazon Web Services.
 keywords: ''
 author: shsagir
 ms.author: shsagir